Moruya - Tuross Head

 AreaSearch analysis of residential development drivers sees Moruya - Tuross Head recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Moruya - Tuross Head has recorded approximately 39 residential property approvals each year over the past five financial years, totalling 196 homes.
-As of FY2025/26, 5 approvals have been recorded.
-On average, 1.6 new residents per year per dwelling constructed were noted between FY2020/21 and FY2024/25.
-The average construction value for new properties is $523,000.
+Moruya-Tuross Head has recorded approximately 39 residential properties granted approval each year over the past five financial years, totalling 196 homes.
+As of FY2025-26, 5 approvals have been recorded.
+On average, 1.6 new residents per year per dwelling constructed were seen between FY2020-21 and FY2024-25.
+New properties are constructed at an average value of $368,000.

-This financial year, $4.5 million in commercial approvals have been registered.
-Compared to the rest of NSW, Moruya - Tuross Head records about three-quarters the building activity per person and ranks among the 52nd percentile nationally.
+In FY2025-26, $4.5 million in commercial approvals have been registered.
+Compared to the Rest of NSW, Moruya-Tuross Head records around three-quarters of the building activity per person and ranks among the 52nd percentile nationally.
 New building activity comprises 80% detached dwellings and 20% townhouses or apartments, maintaining the area's low-density nature.

-The estimated population count is 357 people per dwelling approval.
-Future projections indicate Moruya - Tuross Head will add approximately 634 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand.
+The estimated population per dwelling approval is 357 people.
+Future projections indicate Moruya-Tuross Head adding 601 residents by 2041.
+At current development rates, new housing supply should meet demand comfortably, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development